twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-33-realizing-nibbana%zh.rst

 In a Dhamma talk by a teacher who mentioned seeing Nibbāna; “It’s the real cessation of the khandha and also can be checked.
 Sitting in front of a Buddha statue and resolve.
 Because after the Path knowledge, come the fruition.
 Therefore, the yogi can enter into fruition state (phalasamāpatti).
 Lord!
 Let me discern the cessation of the khandha again.
 And makes an hour of resolution and sits there.

-It starts again from rising and fall (impermanence).
+It starts again from rise and fall (impermanence).
 But the rise and fall process is not becoming increase or decrease as before (i.e., before the Path Knowledge arose in practice).
 Discerning (seeing) rise and fall for sometimes and it stops happening.
 But don’t satisfy with it.
 Testing for another one and a half hours, and then two hours, three hours, etc. by increasing the period with resolutions.

 If it’s real, you’ll attain it.
 If it’s fake, then you can’t attain it.
 Instead, it becomes worse.
 With more testing and it becomes more significant.
 The yogi’s in and out breaths are cool with the body.
 People around him are bitten by mosquitoes but not the yogi in the fruition state.
 Because of kilesa smell and people are bitten by mosquitoes.”

 Life is a very heavy burden, physically or mentally.
 When people are becoming older and older, sick, or near death even become clearer.
 The mental burden comes from our daily life welfare and for others.
 These kinds of mental burden are quite a lot and it will never end.
 Life also has a lot of disturbances and never peaceful.

 Ven.
 Sāriputta, after his enlightenment, wanted to put down this body as soon as possible.
 In saṁsāra, he never had real peace and happiness because of the khandha.
 He said that even better to carry around the Mount Meru on his back than the khandha.
 Because when the time comes for the destruction of the world, everything is disappeared.
+(Thag.
+81 and Comy.)

 But not the khandha burden and dukkha for living beings who still have kilesas.
 Therefore, for all noble beings (from the Buddha to sotāpanna) when they had free time preferred to stay in the fruition.
 They can put down their khandha burdens for sometimes accordingly to their levels.
 In one of Mogok Sayadaw’s talks on the truth of cessation—nirodha sacca, one is vivekattā—the peaceful nature of Nibbāna.